 Our Insomnia Testing process is comprehensive and gives you a clear diagnosis and treatment plan to restore healthy sleep.

-Complete this FORM to request you Insomnia Diagnostic Test in the comfort of your home.
+Complete this FORM to request your evaluation and Insomnia Test conducted in the comfort of your home.

-We will verify you benefits (if applicable) and contact you to schedule your initial consultation with our sleep physician.
+We verify your insurance coverage / benefits (if applicable) and contact you to schedule your initial consultation with our sleep physician.

-You will sleep with the device for 2 nights and return it to our office.
-A sleep-certified physician will discuss final evaluations with you and forward these results to your physician.
+You perform the home test for 2 nights and return it to our office.
+A sleep-certified physician will discuss your results with you and recommend a plan of action including one or more therapies to resolve your insomnia and restore your life.

 Get Help for Your Insomnia with a